Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Remove-AzureRmSqlManagedDatabase.md

 ```

 ### -Name
-The name of the Azure SQL Managed Database to remove.```yaml
+The name of the Azure SQL Managed Database to remove.
 Type: String
 Parameter Sets: RemoveManagedDatabaseFromInputParameters
 Aliases: ManagedDatabaseName